 The market vendors come from all over Southern Africa, and I would mistakenly assume that tourists assume that they are all South Africans.
-While most are from Southern African countries like Zimbabwe, Malawi & Mozambique you will find a select few from Kenya and even West Africa.
+While most are from Southern African countries like Zimbabwe, Malawi & Mozambique, you will find a select few from Kenya and even West Africa.

 These individuals have often come to South Africa seeking a better way of life.
 If you start a discussion with them, you will hear stories of being driven from Mugabe’s Zimbabwe as the economy collapsed, or having moved to South Africa to support a family still at home in Malawi.
-The fact alone that these individuals have moved to Cape Town to make a living, makes you think how long they plan to stay and how often their market stall takes a new nomadic owner.
+The fact alone that these individuals have moved to Cape Town to make a living makes you think how long they plan to stay and how often their market stall takes a new nomadic owner.

 A visitor should know that prices at this market are negotiable, and the first number is often very high.
 A returning tourist to Africa always knows that no price is final, but I am not sure if everyone expects to be able to bargain for better prices at Greenmarket square.
 Bargaining is expected, so join in and have fun.
-If you are really looking for the best prices, Sundays are the better days and trying to drop the prices to half of what is originally asked can be achieved – but then again, as a tourist think that perhaps you should pay up a little while having fun with the merchants of this wonderful tourist market.
+If you are looking for the best prices, Sundays are the better days and trying to drop the prices to half of what is asked initially can be achieved – but then again, as a tourist think that perhaps you should pay up a little while having fun with the merchants of this beautiful tourist market.